dnsimple/erldns/docs/admin-api.md

 ## Authentication

 The Admin API supports HTTP Basic Authentication.
 When enabled, all endpoints require valid credentials.
+Authentication is disabled by default.

+### How Authentication Works

+Authentication is implemented as a Cowboy middleware (`erldns_admin_auth_middleware`).
+When credentials are configured, the middleware is automatically injected into the request processing pipeline before any handlers are invoked.
+This ensures that all endpoints are protected without requiring changes to individual handlers.

+The middleware:

+1. Intercepts every incoming request
+2. Parses the `Authorization` header for Basic Auth credentials
+3. Returns `401 Unauthorized` if credentials are missing or invalid
+4. Allows the request to proceed if credentials are valid

 ### Enabling Authentication

-Configure credentials in your `sys.config` or `erldns.config`:
+To enable authentication, configure the `credentials` option in your `sys.config` or `erldns.config`:

 ```erlang
 {erldns, [